elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

 ---
 title: Visitor Design Pattern
-description: Visitor is a behavioral design pattern that allows you to decouple algorithms from the objects they act on.
-The Visitor pattern adds new methods to a group of objects without affecting them, and the new logic gets housed in a distinct entity known as the Visitor.
+description: A visitor pattern is a behavioral pattern that enables you to decouple algorithms from the objects on which they operate.
 sidebar_position: 11
 sidebar_label: Visitor
 ---